garageScript/curriculum/js4/README.md

 Create each HTML file for the JS4 challenges.
-Place each file into the 'Submit' folder.
+Place each challenge into the corresponding challenge fle.